Backhouse Jones Watermark

 Ellie Kenyon

 Ellie Kenyon started at Backhouse Jones in January 2016 as a paralegal in the road regulatory department, which was then followed by a successful two-year training contract.
 Ellie qualified in 2020.
-Ellie now works within the firm’s dispute resolution department and enjoys assisting a range of clients to resolve their commercial disputes
+Ellie now works within the firm’s dispute resolution department and enjoys assisting a range of clients to resolve their commercial disputes.

 DVSA & POLICE PROSECUTIONS